Wetbikeboy2500/web_content_parser/README.md

 * [Util](#util)

     This has most of the utilty classes and important enums that work for moving data around.
-It is the core for making sure calls can be made, defining expections, and wrapping responses with easy to integrate classes.
+It is the core for making sure calls can be made and wrapping responses with easy to integrate classes instead of throwing exceptions.
 Most things are shared between the scraper and parser sections.

 * [Scraper](#scraper)